5jt/dyalog-cookbook/manuscript/09_testing.md

 :EndNamespace
 ~~~

 This function now checks whether a global `∆Path` exists.
 If that's the case then the directory it is pointing to is removed and the global variable deleted.
 The `Tester` framework checks whether there is a function `Cleanup`.
-If that's the case the function is executed after the test case has been executed.
-The function must be niladic and either return a shy result or no result at all.
+If that's the case the function is executed after the last test case has been executed.
+The function must be either monadic or niladic; in case it is a monadic function the right argument will be `⍬`.
+It must either return a shy result (ignored) or no result at all.

 ### Markers